dylancashman/remap_nas/README.md

 `hyperband_mas.py` functions similarly, but runs the Hyperband optimizer to decide how long to train various models.
 See [Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization](https://arxiv.org/abs/1603.06560).

+**NOTE** that this process saves all models that are generated, and some can be several MB large.
+This means it will very rapidly take up a lot of storage.
+Plan accordingly.

 Lastly, the MetaQNN algorithm, from [Designing Neural Network Architectures using Reinforcement Learning](https://arxiv.org/abs/1611.02167), was also tested in our accompanying publication.
 This data was generated via a fork of the authors' repository.
 The fork can be found at [https://github.com/dylancashman/metaqnn](https://github.com/dylancashman/metaqnn).